halflife3/datazilla/README.md

 ```sql
 delete from dummy where id = ? -- values[1]
 ```
-**`Tip:`** Actually, there are more ways to implement those basic operations, such as you can specify the table name and a list of conditions to perform a deletion should you wish not to have a table related java object at all.
+**`Tip:`** Actually, there are more ways to implement those basic operations, such as you can specify the table name and a list of conditions to perform a deletion should you wish not to have a table related Java object at all.
 Even further, you can directly execute sql queries and deal with result yourself.
 Those, of course, are not very ORM-ish.
 Feel free to explore `QueryEntry` and find more.

 ## Advanced Cases
 In this part, the examples are still based on the table and the Java Bean we created in the beginning.